itsadityagupta/yelposphere/README.md

 ![](imgs/yelp-banner.png)

 YelpoSphere is a data pipeline that *extracts, transforms, and loads* data from Yelp's public dataset into a GCP environment and performs various analyses on the data.
 The pipeline combines **GCS, BigQuery, Dataproc, Cloud Composer, Cloud Run and Cloud Build** for data processing.

+**YelpoSphere helps users provides insights into the restaurants business.**

 It performs the following tasks: